namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/30/23
+- Starting on 1947 and hoping to finish that today

 ### 10/27/23
-- I'm looking into a few bugs I found from yesterday - 2100 and 2096
+- Looked into bugs found from the group testing on Thursday - 2096, 2100, 2101
-- Afterwards, I'm planning on getting started with the frontend for 1947
+- Also worked with David on the min max settings for Chart.js - 2097

 ### 10/26/23
 - Finished the first pass to 2050 frontend change - will have to connect logic after Carol's changes